HydroTherapy takes advantage of the physical properties of water such as buoyancy, hydrostatic pressure, and thermodynamics to name a few.

 The pools have varying depths to accommodate users.
 Our shallowest pool is 51″ (1.30m) deep, and our deepest is 60″ (1.52m).
 You must also consider how much buoyancy support you may require.
 Please check with the staff to see what is appropriate for you.

-To book an physiotherapist appointment – call us at 613-820-8228 and we will gladly book you in.
-Online booking for physiotherapy is still in development.
+To book an physiotherapist appointment – call us at 613-820-8228 and we will gladly book you in and set you up for online booking if you would like to do your own bookings.

 The Canadian Physiotherapy Association defines physiotherapy as “The management & prevention of many physical problems caused by illness, disease, sport & work related injury, aging and long periods of inactivity.”